ladybug-tools/spider-2020/sandbox/spider-idf-viewer/v-2020-06-07/README.md

 And we have what are getting to be the usual features:

-* Opem files on you r computer
+* Open files on you r computer
 * Open files on the Internet
 * Display surface data parameters when you click on a surface.

+2020-06-08

+00:10

+Added link to all 701 EnergyPlus testfiles.
+Started testing.
+None worked at first.
+Did a bunch of fixes.
+Now they seem to work mostly

 ***